 What is the role of plasticity in the early stages of evolution?

 A fundamental question in evolutionary biology is how organisms respond to new and changing environments.
 This question also has conservation implications in the face of human induced rapid environmental change, including invasive species, habitat loss, and climate change.
 In response to new or changing environments, populations may evolve genetic changes across generations, and individuals may also respond via phenotypic plasticity within a generation.
 We can use experimental methods and model systems to increase our understanding of the way that genes and the environment interact to shape phenotypes.
 The Trinidadian guppy is a small freshwater fish that exhibits phenotypic plasticity as well as rapid evolution in response to changes in the environment, namely changes in the predator community.
 We utilized experimental introductions and common garden experiments to investigate plasticity and evolution of cerebral laterality, genitalia, foraging behavior, personality, and mating behavior in guppies.

-Can we use developmental plasticity to increase survival in sport fish?
+Can we use developmental plasticity to increase survival in sport and threatened fishes?